ferruzzi/alexa-vanhack/README.md

 ## An Alexa skill to tie into the VHS API for door and equipment status.

 ### Currently supported:
-* Alexa, ask VHS if they are ope
+* Alexa, ask VHS if they are open
 * Alexa, ask VHS if the laser is free

 ### Current Issues: